siko-ki/PhilanthropyLab/README.md

 <br></br>

 ## Prizes
-We are offering four prizes of $400 each for the most successful projects submitted!
+For season 1, we are offering four prizes of $400 each for the most successful projects submitted.
-See each challenge for judging guidelines.
+See each challenge for individual judging guidelines.

 ## ❓FAQ